saiful-badhon/saiful-badhon.github.io/README.md

 Technologies Used

-HTML5 - Semantic markup
+HTML5 - Semantic markup||
-Tailwind CSS - Utility-first CSS framework for modern styling JavaScript - Vanilla JavaScript for interactivity
+Tailwind CSS - Utility-first CSS framework for modern styling||
+JavaScript - Vanilla JavaScript for interactivity||

 Features

-Responsive Design - Works seamlessly on desktop, tablet, and mobile devices Modern UI - Clean dark theme with gradient accents and smooth animations Smooth Scrolling - Navigate between sections with smooth scroll behavior Active Navigation - Automatically highlights the current section in the navigation bar Mobile Menu - Off-canvas hamburger menu for mobile devices Resume Integration - Download and view your resume directly from the portfolio Social Links - Easy access to email, LinkedIn, and GitHub profiles Accessible - Built with semantic HTML and ARIA labels for better accessibility
+Responsive Design - Works seamlessly on desktop, tablet, and mobile devices||
+Modern UI - Clean dark theme with gradient accents and smooth animation||
+Smooth Scrolling - Navigate between sections with smooth scroll behavior||
+Active Navigation - Automatically highlights the current section in the navigation bar||
+Mobile Menu - Off-canvas hamburger menu for mobile devices||
+Resume Integration - Download and view your resume directly from the portfolio||
+Social Links - Easy access to email, LinkedIn, and GitHub profile||
+Accessible - Built with semantic HTML and ARIA labels for better accessibility